TOP THINGS TO DO IN GREENWICH LONDON 2024

 GREENWICH AT A GLANCE

 One of the main attractions in Greenwich is the Royal Observatory, where visitors can stand on the Prime Meridian line and experience unique views of the city.
 The town also boasts an array of charming pubs, markets, and parks for leisurely walks.
-For those seeking cultural experiences, Greenwich is home to museums like the Cutty Sark and the National Maritime Museum that offer insights into Britain’s naval history.

 HOW TO GET TO GREENWICH